AGRU at Interalpin 2019 - May 08-10, 2019 in Innsbruck - Visit us!Read more

 The development opportunities for apprentices in your company are impressive.
 What else would you like to tell us about AGRU?

 Apart from the first-class training in our state-of-the-art apprentice workshop, which we have set up in a completely new building, we also offer a modern working environment.
 AGRU was one of the first in Austria to introduce the computer more than 40 years ago.
-Even today, we are the innovation leader and work with the most modern production technology constantly in touch with the latest trends.
+Even today we are an innovation leader and work with the most modern production technology constantly in touch with the latest trends.

 We invest corporate profits in our plants.
-Both at the Bad Hall location as well as in the United States and also in China, we have expanded in recent years.
+Both at the Bad Hall location and also in the US and in China, meaning we have expanded in recent years.
 AGRU opened one of the most modern clean-room plants in Europe in 2016 in Bad Hall.
 In the United States, a brand new location near the ocean was created to enable the manufacture and shipping of the world's largest fully pressure resistant HDPE piping systems.
 Our skilled workers therefore always have the opportunity to look for a new challenge in our subsidiaries.
 Young people who want to gain experience abroad are in good hands at AGRU.

 Thank you, Mr. Gruber, for this interesting insight into your company!